StationQ/Liquid/README.md

 ## News

+__2017/07/13 Re-compiled for VS 2017__

+User Brandon Langenberg at FAU discovered that any compilations done with VS 2017 will not work with the shipped bits (since they were built with VS 2015).
+We have re-compiled all the binaries and have moved to F# 4.1 (FSharp.Core 4.4.1.0) along with .Net Framework 4.6.1.

 __2017/06/21 Bug fixed in UserCode/DaveWecker/AltOutput.fs__

 User thiennm noted that classically controlled gates were dropping a qubit in the QASM output (see the Teleport example).
 His suggested fix has been adopted.
 Thanks!